martinlycko/logos/README.md

 - Identify the paths taken by different cases through the process

 Methodologies used to create this library:
-- Test- and behaviour driven development
+- Test- and behaviour-driven development
 - Python, with later options to rewrite in Rust with Python bindings